Mastodon

 The 4ths and 5th create an interval that is based on the whole length of the string.
 These two intervals are used to create the circle of 4ths and 5ths, that defines the 12 notes of the musical scale.
 7 white and 5 black.
 The musical 4th is 5 semitones higher than the root note, whereas the musical 5th is found to be 7 semitones above the root.

-These two intervals form a circle of 4ths and fifths.
+These two intervals form a circle of 4ths and 5ths.
 Each employs the same 12 notes in the same sequence, with the only difference being the direction around the circle.
-This is because there are 12 notes on the scale, yet the interval created by the 4th and 5th are made of the numbers 5 and 7 respectively.
+This is because there are 12 notes on the scale, yet the interval created by the 4th and 5th produces the tone, which goes on to generate the 7 notes of a musical scale.
 The confusion often arises as musically we only use a 7 note scale, whereby 5 notes are not included.
-The division of the 12 notes is therefore 5 and 7 intervals from which the circle of 4ths and 5ths is constructed.
+The division of the 12 notes is therefore 5 black notes to 7 white.

 81 Stable elements

 Whilst the Universe might appear to be complex, its foundations are actually rather limited.
 Everything is made of atoms, that come in different types.
-What determines the fundamental qualities of each one is the number of electrons and protons it is comprised of.
-Interestingly, electrons and protons, under normal conditions are always equal.
+What determines the fundamental qualities of each one is the number of electrons and protons it comprises.
+Interestingly, electrons and protons, under normal conditions, are always equal.
 These Atomic Numbers define the different elements of the Periodic Table such as hydrogen (1), carbon (6), nitrogen (7), and oxygen (8).

 From Sound to Matter